From one Reeb orbit to two

 \begin{theorem} Every (possibly degenerate) contact form on a closed three-manifold has at least two embedded Reeb orbits. \end{theorem}

 For example, Theorem~\ref{thm:two} has the following implication for Hamiltonian dynamics.
 Recall that if $Y$ is a hypersurface in a symplectic manifold $(X,\omega)$, then the {\em characteristic foliation\/} on $Y$ is the rank one foliation $L_Y\eqdef \op{Ker}(\omega|_{TY})$, and a {\em closed characteristic\/} in $Y$ is an embedded loop in $Y$ tangent to $L_Y$.
 If $Y$ is a regular level set of a smooth function $H:X\to\R$, then closed characteristics on $Y$ are the same as unparametrized embedded closed orbits of the Hamiltonian vector field $X_H$ on $Y$.
 Now consider $X=\R^4$ with the standard symplectic form $\omega=\sum_{i=1}^2dx_i\,dy_i$.
-If $Y$ is a star-shaped hypersurface in $\R^4$, meaning that it is tranverse to the radial vector field, then
+If $Y$ is a compact hypersurface in $\R^4$ which is star-shaped, meaning that it is tranverse to the radial vector field, then